shammaster1/MP3Comparer/README.md

 ## Description

 Finds MP3s missing when comparing two folders and copies over missing files if prompted.
-Also finds MP3s that are missing tag data (view "Details" below for what "missing tag data" is defined as)
+Also finds MP3s that are missing tag data (view "Details" below for what "missing tag data" is defined as) and gives the option to create a .txt of the list

 Example of folder comparison: